marcomarchetti/Getting-and-Cleaning-Data---Peer-graded-Assignment/README.md

 title: "Getting and Cleaning Data Course Project"
 author: "Marco Marchetti"
 date: "21 May 2017"
-output: html_document
 ---

-Submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+Project submission for the Getting and Cleaning Data course (Johns Hopkins).
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.

 ## Overview